 Just today I had a text from a client whose lean I helped improve, telling me that he ran his race today much faster than expected.
 That’s what mastering your lean does.

-Next week is the Berlin marathon, and I plan to blog about it if I see anything interesting.
-But the week after that I’ll go into more depth on exactly how to lean and when a so-called “bad lean” from the hips instead of the ankles is actually biomechanically correct.
+In the next couple of weeks I’ll write a more in-depth post on exactly how to lean and when a so-called “bad lean” from the hips instead of the ankles is actually biomechanically correct.
 If you’re wondering what the circumstances were that lead me to Breakthrough #2, you’ll have to wait till the post after that, when I explain how to move your face forward.